RickStanley/Holen/README.md

 - `immer`: callback, always

 ##### Function params
-For POST and PUT you have `data` parameter, it can be a `FormData`, a encoded string (data serialization `foo=bar&morpheus=leader`) or an JSON-valid object, and `customConfig` to override the global configuration for this specific call.
+For POST and PUT you have `data` parameter, it can be a `FormData`, a encoded string (data serialization `foo=bar&morpheus=leader`) or an JSON-valid object.
+As for the third argument you can pass an object to override the global configuration for this specific call (with the same keys as the global one).

 ##### Callback Params
 - `response`: parsed data or text (`request.responseText`)